min69u/Reforestation/README.md

-## What did the Buffalo say to his little boy when he dropped him off at school?
-Bison.
+## What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"